-What Is Chronic Care Management (CCM)?
+What is Chronic Care Management (CCM)?

-- Behavioral health integration, which expands behavioral health coverage
+- Behavioral Health Integration, which expands behavioral health coverage

-- Advance care planning, or reimbursement for end-of-life planning sessions
+- Advance Care Planning, or reimbursement for end-of-life planning sessions

 Chronic care management reimbursement details

 In terms of CMS reimbursement, the latest CPT® Codes for CCM reimburse care coordination of patient services for multiple chronic conditions.
-This also includes coverage of the patient’s psychosocial needs and activities of daily living.
+This also includes coverage of the patient’s psychosocial needs and activities of daily life.

 How chronic care management can be used with RPM

 In 2019, CMS also introduced CPT codes for remote patient monitoring (RPM).
-Also sometimes known as remote physiological monitoring, RPM is designed to allow for reimbursement for the remote management of conditions that are often associated with chronic care, such as the continuous monitoring of vital signs.
+Also known as remote physiological monitoring, RPM is designed to allow for reimbursement for the remote management of conditions that are often associated with chronic care, such as the continuous monitoring of vital signs.
 Like CCM, RPM codes have been expanded during the Covid-19 pandemic.

 Looking for help understanding how to use chronic care management in your organization?